CORE-cer/CORE/docs/developers/README.md

     "SELECT * FROM S\n"
     "WHERE (SELL as T1; BUY as T2; BUY as T3)\n" "FILTER T1[name = 'INTC'] AND T2[name = 'RIMM'] AND T3[name = 'QQQ'] \n"
-    "WITHIN TIMESTAMP [stock_time]\n");
+    "WITHIN TIMESTAMP [stock_time]\n";
     ```

-2. Inside ClientMessageHandler::add_query this string is converted
-   into a CEQL (Complex Event Query Language) query.
-   - See this file for the data structure: `core_server/internal/ceql/query/query.hpp`.
+2. A ClientMessageHandler object then receives the query from the client and parse it to obtain the information in an object calles Query.
+It also creates a ResultHandlerT which is in charge of sending the results of the query back to the specific client.

+3. The Backend is in charge of receiving the Query object and creates another object for the specific query, which can be a SimpleQuery (when we don't consider partition by) or a PartitionByQuery.
+After this, the Backend initializes the query, where the QueryCatalog is created and the method create_query of the specific query object is called.
+This method is in charge of steps ...

-3. The AnnotatePredicatesWithNewPhysicalPredicates visitor then identifies
-   all predicates (for example `T1[name = 'INTC']`) and:
+4. The AnnotatePredicatesWithNewPhysicalPredicates visitor is created, which identifies all predicates (for example `T1[name = 'INTC']`) and:
     - Transforms the CEQL Predicate into a Physical Predicate either
       with the visitor CEQLStrongTypedPredicateToPhysicalPredicate or
       CEQLWeaklyTypedPredicateToPhysicalPredicate.
 A strongly typed